samwerner/PoolSim/README.md

 ## Installation

 The default install location will be `/usr/local`.
-You can override this by passing the `--prefix=/path/to/install` to `./configure`.
+You can override this by passing the `-DCMAKE_INSTALL_PREFIX:PATH=/path/to/install` to `cmake`.

 Run the following commands to install the simulator.

 ```
-./configure --release
+mkdir build && cd build
+cmake ..
 make
 make install
 ```

 Depending on the location, you may need `sudo` for `make install`.
-Everything can be uninstalled using `make uninstall`.
+A list of installed files is saved in `install_manifest.txt` Everything can be removed using `xargs rm -f < install_manifest.txt`.

 NOTE: if you get an 'error while loading shared libraries', try to run `ldconfig /path/to/install/lib` after installing.

 ## Running the simulator